seqscope/NovaScope/docs/getting_started/prep_input.md

 ## 1. Input Data

+The input data include 1st-seq and 2nd-seq FASTQ files and a histology file (optional).

+Begin by creating a dedicated directory for your job.
+This directory will serve to identify the input configuration file (refer to *2.
+Prepare Input Config Files*) and to store log files.

 ### Example 1 - Regional Section Test Run

 The input data originates from a specific, limited region of a section.
-No histology files is provided for this dataset.
+No histology files is provided.

-Download the first and second sequencing data sets from [here](https://www.dropbox.com/scl/fi/3egsr9nqc559e9hb45vik/B08Csub_20240301_raw.tar.gz?rlkey=z06xwb3v6ku19dp6br6mlsgkm&dl=0).
+Now Download the first and second sequencing data sets from [here](https://www.dropbox.com/scl/fi/3egsr9nqc559e9hb45vik/B08Csub_20240301_raw.tar.gz?rlkey=z06xwb3v6ku19dp6br6mlsgkm&dl=0).

 ```
-# Define the $job_dir, with config_job.yaml and the downloaded input data.
 job_dir="$smk_dir/testrun/regional_section"

 mkdir -p  $job_dir && cd $job_dir